-With the rise of the internet, people have been sharing various home remedies through social media, blog posts, YouTube videos, etc. Although society has become more connected with sharing their ideas, people should think twice about Do-It-Yourself solutions they see online.
+With the rise of the internet, people have been sharing dental home remedies through social media, blog posts, YouTube videos, etc. Although society has become more connected with sharing their ideas, people should think twice about Do-It-Yourself Dentistry solutions they see online.
 Recently, the idea of DIY braces has got orthodontics in a frenzy.

 APPALLED – The American Association of Orthodontists

 The American Association of Orthodontists is so distressed by the idea of DIY braces that the organization put out a PSA warning video about the dangers of trying to straighten your own teeth.

 “Trying to close a gap or straighten your teeth yourself can increase the risk of infection and serious damage to your teeth and gums, including tooth loss.
 Replacing lost teeth is expensive and a person may require multiple replacements over the course of a lifetime” the AAO video says.

 After receiving the warning from the American Association of Dentists, orthodontists from across the country immediately posted the bulletin on social media in the hopes of spreading the warning to teens who might also try to practice orthodontics on themselves.